 They asked me if I wanted to create a recipe with their Million Dollar Buns and I thought, this is perfect, because that’s what people are always saying when they walk behind me anyway.
 Who am I to deny fate.
 (Oh my gosh, I’m KIDDING.)

 I love companies with cool names.
 Reminds me of a popular burger joint in the next town over.
 Technically it’s called Redrum Burger, and that is indeed what their sign says, but everyone calls it Murder Burger (Redrum backwards).
 How cool is that?
 It’s like a secret club.

 The other day I was at In-n-Out with a friend who had only been once or twice.
 We asked the cashier what her favorites were and she mentioned the secret menu.
 My jaw actually dropped.
 WHAT SECRET MENU??
 The first rule of the secret menu is: You do no talk about the secret menu.
 The second rule of the secret menu is: You do no talk about the secret menu.

 I suppose we asked for it though, when we dug for details on a menu that consists of “Hamburger” and “Cheeseburger.”

 THESE ONION STRINGS, GUYS.
 Holy crap.
 They are like little strands of gold.
 Except tastier.
 And crispier.
 I’m telling you, don’t skip them.
 Don’t buy some at the store.
+Slice them yourself.
 It’s WORTH IT.